When talking about travel medical insurance, what’s good for the goose is not necessarily good for the gander.

 You should look for positive testimonials, comments and reviews when searching for “the best travel insurance”.
 How is insurance A’s customer service?
 Does your broker recommend insurance A or B?
 For what reason(s)?

-When shopping for travel medical insurance, it must first and foremost meet your needs.
-They are as unique as you are.
+Medical travel insurance must first and foremost meet your needs, which are as unique as you are.
 And they can change from one trip to the next.

-It is also important to keep in mind that it is human and normal to look for recommendations, but one must make use of good judgement.
+It is also important to keep in mind that it is normal to look for recommendations, but one must make use of good judgement.
 Would you refuse to visit a hotel or restaurant simply because one person gave them a bad review, while hundreds of others appreciated the place?
 Probably not.
-In the same vein, would you dismiss an insurance company that meets your needs because it declined your aunt’s cousin’s third neighbour’s claim for reasons that were not given by the concerned person when writing their post on social media? 😉
+In the same vein, would you dismiss an insurance company that meets your needs because it declined the claim of your friend’s third neighbour, for reasons that were not fully disclosed by the concerned person when writing their post on social media? 😉